fdbranno/metal-lid/README.md

 # Metal Lid

-Metal Lid is a testing framework written in Kotlin to make the process of creating, maintaining, and scaling regression and integration testing easy.
+Metal Lid is a testing framework written in Kotlin for creating maintainable and scalable test scenarios.

 ## Getting Started